 Actions by individuals can make a difference in fighting climate change, both in reducing emissions and shaping the future of GGR.

 By reading this, you’ve already made a start.
 GGR requires industry and governments to come together to overcome the challenges, but it also requires a social mandate from the public, so why not engage with the issues and make your voice heard?
 Greater understanding of public attitudes around GGR is needed, including which methods should be pursued, and how they should be incentivised and governed.
 As a member of the public, you could tell your MP, local councillors and mayor that you think action on climate change is important and share your views on GGR.
 You could engage with CO2RE by attending our events or signing up to our newsletter to hear about opportunities.
 As mentioned in ‘How to pursue GGR?’, public participation is a key part of our work.
 Finally, why not explore the growing body of public information on GGR, such as The Carbon Removal Show podcast or the Science Museum’s Our Future Planet exhibition.

 GGR is not a substitute for drastically reducing emissions and that is another area where individuals can make a difference.
 The Grantham Institute for Climate Change and the Environment at Imperial College London lists 9 things you can do about climate change.
-In particular, personal action is key for raising the importance of issues to policymakers and businesses.
+Personal action is key for raising the importance of issues to policymakers and businesses.
 Again, making your voice heard by those in power, particularly by politicians and corporations, shows that you care about this issue and is one way of putting pressure on them to change.
 Examples of how you can reduce your own carbon footprint include eating less meat and dairy, cutting back on flying and driving, and investing your money responsibly.

 CO2RE would like to thank the following people for their contributions to this resource.